tetris245/tetris245/README.md

 Changes for final version

 - Removed lobby buttons in Chat Room Search (Tip: use FBC)
+- Removed gagcode command and gagspeak function (Tip: use FBC feature)
 - Removed commands and functions related to nickname (Tip: use FBC and/or BCX)
 - Removed AutoRelog/AntiDisconnect functions (Tip: use FBC AutoRelog)
 - Fixed a bug in unrestrict reset command